FLARE-forecast/ropenmeteo/README.md

 [![R-CMD-check](https://github.com/FLARE-forecast/RopenMeteo/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/FLARE-forecast/RopenMeteo/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-R wrappers for APIs on Open-Meteo project.
-The Open-Meteo is a amazing project that streamlines the access to a range of publicly historical and forecasted meteorology data from agencies across the world.
+R wrappers for application programming interfaces on the Open-Meteo project.
+The Open-Meteo is a amazing project that streamlines the access to a range of publicly available historical and forecast meteorology data from agencies across the world.
 The free access tier allows for 10,000 API calls per day.
 The paid tiers increase the number of daily API calls .
 Learn more about the Open-Meteo project at their website (<https://open-meteo.com>) and consider supporting their efforts.

 Open-Meteo citation: Zippenfenig, Patrick.
 (2023).
 Open-Meteo.com
 Weather API (0.2.69).
 Zenodo. <https://doi.org/10.5281/zenodo.8112599>